 Sytropin — sublingual HGH secretagogue spray.

 Sytropin delivers amino acid building blocks (L-Arginine, L-Glutamine, GABA, Alpha GPC) via sublingual spray to support natural pituitary GH production.
 20+ years on market, no prescription needed.
 Best used on top of optimized lifestyle fundamentals.
+For a detailed look at HGH in the context of bodybuilding specifically, Bodybuilding HGH covers the training-GH relationship in depth.

 Tier 3: Prescription Peptides